-The fall season brings everyone indoors more often than in the summer, so why not make your classroom space feel festive and cozy for the transitional season?
+The fall season brings everyone indoors more often than summer, so why not make your classroom space feel festive and cozy for the transitional season?
 Check out these 5 fun ways to bring the fall season into your learning space, and shop the online store to find thousands of products to make these crafts come to life.

 Simple paper lanterns in shades of orange can easily become a patch of pretty pumpkins.
 All you need is some craft tissue paper and chenille pipe cleaners.
-Twist brown tissue paper into a stem shape and glue to the top of the lantern, leaving room for a string if you’re hanging the pumpkins.
+Twist brown tissue paper into a stem shape and glue it to the top of the lantern, leaving room for a string if you’re hanging the pumpkins.
 Crumple green tissue paper, then cut into leaf shapes to glue around the stem.
 Finally, twist a brown or green pipe cleaner around a pencil to make a spiral for the “tendrils” of the pumpkin plant.
 You can hang your pumpkins from the ceiling or pile them up to create a patch.

-Football Jersey Décor
+2. Fall Football Jersey Decor

-Paper Bag Birds
+4. Handprint Paper Bag Birds

-This one is perfect for pre-K and kindergarten classrooms.
+Perfect for pre-K and kindergarten classrooms.
 Cut a door flap and tree hole in one side of a tall box, such as a refrigerator box.
 Cover the outside with brown kraft paper.
 Add construction paper branches and autumn-colored leaves to the top.
 Add a comfy pillow and a plush squirrel buddy to make a perfect little retreat as a reward for good behavior.

-More Fall Classroom Decoration Ideas
+More Fall Classroom Decorating Ideas

 If you’re looking for inspiration to bring your classroom into the new season with style, start by checking out more fall classroom decorating ideas in our Classroom Decorations collection.